George Brooke Roberts: PRR expansion

 Roberts's first major accomplishment as PRR president was the 1881 purchase of a majority stake in the Philadelphia, Wilmington and Baltimore Railroad, which froze the rival Baltimore and Ohio Railroad out of a direct Philadelphia to Washington, D.C., route that had previously rented trackage rights to both railroads.
 The acquisition gave the PRR a direct line from New York City (actually Jersey City, New Jersey, until 1911) to Washington.
 Amtrak uses this same route today.

 Competition between the PRR and the New York Central Railroad was fierce.
 William H. Vanderbilt and Andrew Carnegie began construction of the South Pennsylvania Railroad across Pennsylvania to directly compete with the PRR's Main Line.
 In response, Roberts bought up land on the west side of the Hudson River for the West Shore Railroad, to directly compete with the NYCR on the east side.
 J. P. Morgan saw this as wasteful competition and negotiated an 1885 truce between Vanderbilt and Roberts, in which each abandoned the competing line.
 Vanderbilt's line became the right-of-way for the Pennsylvania Turnpike, and Roberts's line for the Palisades Parkway.

 In 1887, the PRR introduced direct service from New York City to Chicago.
 The Pennsylvania Limited made the trip in 24 hours by way of Philadelphia, Harrisburg, and Pittsburgh.
 By 1902, an express train was introduced, the Pennsylvania Special, that cut the time to 20 hours.

 The 1889 Johnstown Flood occurred during Roberts's presidency.
 The PRR's Stone Bridge over the Conemaugh River in Johnstown acted as a dam, trapping debris that covered 30 acres (and soon caught fire).
 The PRR was a major participant in the rescue effort.
 It reopened its line to Pittsburgh within 3 days, and was the primary means by which relief workers and provisions reached the victims of the disaster.
 The Stone Bridge still stands today.

+Roberts invited Kadono Jūkurō to intern at the Pennsylvania Railroad for 4 years from 1891.

 Death

-Roberts died at his home in Philadelphia on January 30, 1897.
+Roberts died at his home in Philadelphia, on January 30, 1897.